 Features the classes that aid in the curation and deployment of emails via SMTP mail

 Handles the overall security of ASP.NET in web-based applications

 Classes aid in the curation and utilization of Web Services

-Classes here creates the controlling module alongside pages in many web applications
+Classes here create the controlling module alongside pages in many web applications

 Classes aid in the creation of applications based on Windows

 The base class library is also regarded as a class library or CL.
 It is a popular subset of the FCL.
 BCL is a culmination of the reusable type of libraries integrated with CLR, as mentioned earlier.
-It is CLS-compliant, which has incredible accessibility.
+It is CLS-compliant and has incredible accessibility.

-It provides the types and classes which are useful to execute day to day functioning such as dealing with conventional and string kind of database connection and IO operations.
+It provides the types and classes which are useful to execute day-to-day functioning such as dealing with conventional and string kinds of database connections and IO operations.
 Generally, BCL can be put into use to curate any type of software from scratch.